Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 For the off-chain components of the Accounting, Validator Exit Bus, and CSM oracles, it is proposed to:

 - Implement the switch to the new report collection algorithm at the time of the hardfork activation;
-- Account for Eth1 bridge deposits in the `pending_deposits` queue at the time of the hardfork activation;
+- Account for Eth1 bridge deposits in the `pending_deposits` queue at the migration period after the hardfork activation;
 - Update the sweep cycle length calculation algorithm in the Validator Exit Bus Oracle;
 - Update the calculation of the correlated penalty size in the Accounting Oracle;
 - Update the churn limit calculation in the Validator Exit Bus Oracle;